 Practice Profile

 Rebecca Clutten was called to the Bar in 2008 and is recognised as a leading junior in the field.
-She currently holds a top 3 position in Planning Magazine’s Planning Law Survey 2024.
+She is curently rated as the top planning junior in Planning Magazine’s Planning Law Survey 2025.
 She is also in Planning Magazine’s top three rated barristers for Infrastructure Planning, the highest ranking junior.

 Rebecca is listed in both Chambers and Partners’ Guide to the UK Bar and the Legal 500, and is a past nominee for Chambers and Partners Planning and Environment Junior of the Year.